Heart Rate Monitor Training: The Karvonen Method

 Zone 1: Recovery and Long Slow Distance

-Zone 1 is for recovery runs the day after hard workouts, and for the majority of long runs when building base fitness.
+Use Zone 1 for recovery runs the day after hard workouts.
+Most of your long runs during base building belong here too.
 Many runners make the mistake of running too hard in this zone — resist that temptation.

 Zone 2: Easy Aerobic Running

-Zone 2 is for your regular easy runs.
 Zone 2 is where you'll spend most of your training time.
-This is comfortable aerobic running where you can still chat, but maybe not quite as easily as Zone 1.
+This is comfortable aerobic running where you can still chat, but not quite as easily as Zone 1.

-Your daily easy runs should fall here.
-I tell my runners that if you feel like you could run faster at the end of these runs or you can just keep going, you've nailed the effort.
+Your daily easy runs fall here.
+I tell my runners that if you feel like you could run faster at the end or keep going indefinitely, you've nailed the effort.
 You can find common challenges with this in the Zone 2 running guide.

 Zone 2.5: Steady State Running